The Astronomical Significance of Spirals in Neolithic Art

 An archeologically reconstructed mound that prevents us from proving any former astronomical alignment associated with the spiral.
 The 1847 engraving of the unreconstructed mound in the link below illustrates the problem!
 The spiral itself forms the head of an elaborate snake motif on the reconstructed entrance stone.
 Age is Late Neolithic.
 However, unlike other monuments discussed the alignment appears to have been towards the midsummer solstice rather than midwinter.
 The entire area shows evidence of later ritual use by the Druids right up to the period of the Roman destruction of their 'sacred groves'.

 For a discussion of 'roof'boxes' at this and other passage graves see:

 The reconstructed ‘passage grave’ in the Boyne valley, Ireland exhibits spiral decoration on the external stones as well as a three-leafed spiral at the end of the main chamber.
 At midwinter sunrise a narrow beam of light from the ‘roof box’ above the entrance briefly illuminates this spiral motif.
-The beam therefore would have been ideal for tracking an abnormal variation of the sun’s position.
+The beam therefore would have been ideal for tracking an abnormal variation of the sun’s position as it moved along the walls.
 Probable date: 3150±100 BC from radiocarbon (see: O’Kelly 1974).
-Unfortunately, the monument has been reconstructed so nearby unreconstructed Knowth and Dowth offer a more reliable measure of ancient alignments.
+Sceptics will suggest that the alignment at Newgrange is an artifact of the reconstruction.
+The nearby unreconstructed chambers at Knowth and Dowth offer a more reliable measure of ancient alignments.

 Knowth and Dowth